 Whatever.
 Old Gabe, being a true master of the obvious, named this river "El Rio De Las Calaveras" or in english, "The River of Skulls."

 With a name like River of Skulls, you know it has to be good...
-An ankle bone of cherry aromas is connected to the shin bone of blackberries, which connects to the knee bone of spice and perfume.
-The knee bone is connected to the leg bone of cherry, blackberry, and black pepper flavors, which connects to the hip bone, back bone and neck bone of a nice long vanilla finish.
+An ankle bone of blackberry aromas is connected to the shin bone of plums and cedar, which connects to the knee bone of caramel and violets (yes, violets).
+The knee bone is connected to the leg bone of rich black fruit and cinnamon flavors, which connects to the hip bone, back bone and neck bone of a nice long finish of tobacco with cherry cigar and light smoke.
 Oh Dem Skulls!

 100% Mourvedre from Dalton Vineyards, Angels Camp